brendacs/colludia-gatsby/src/content/posts/review/2020-09-22-when-the-past-was-around-review.markdown

 <figcaption>Onto the next adventure, my dear?</figcaption>

-While solving puzzles and then walking out doors into another scene does continue to be the case, what changes are the locations and the couple—they exist together in many more spaces than just their home, but things aren't always so nice and cuddly.
+While solving puzzles and then walking out doors into another scene does continue to be the case, what changes are the locations and the couple — they exist together in many more spaces than just their home, but things aren't always so nice and cuddly.

-In the less pleasant moments, I learned that I was right about the symbolism of the prologue—the shattered plants did mean something beyond a mess to clean up after all.
+In the less pleasant moments, I learned that I was right about the symbolism of the prologue — the shattered plants did mean something beyond a mess to clean up after all.
 There'd be more of this symbolism throughout the game, just subtle enough to be easily missed, but present enough that you won't if you're truly immersed in Eda's story.
 Whether in the form of knocked over plants, messed up rooms, or blackened feathers, everything that happens contributes to the deeper narrative.

 ![Eda, in her room, is angry and has thrown her violin to the ground, shattering it.][image3]

 <figcaption>Eda is frustrated with her violin... very frustrated.</figcaption>

 After the bright and tranquil prologue chapter ends, we're suddenly thrust into a much darker setting, one that is tinged with loss.
-The contrast is as stark as black and white—kind of literally.
+The contrast is as stark as black and white — kind of literally.
 The color changes from an innocent white to a bitter black, the music becomes despondent, and I had a feeling I was soon to discover the questions clouding my mind after the prologue.

 Eda is obviously in pain and in a daze, but she snaps to attention once she hears a familiar tune coming from a nearby door.
 After solving a simple puzzle, we enter the door and see a caged shadow of a man, which I of course recognized right away as the same one from the demo prologue.
 As we stay in that room, various memories start flooding us and we go through them one by one, exploring Eda's past and her sweet relationship with a tragically bitter end.